tortoise/tortoise-orm/docs/fields.rst

     Defaults to ``False``.
 ``description`` (str):
     Human readable description of the field.
 Defaults to ``None``.
 This allows consumers to build automated documentation tooling based on the declarative model api.
+This field is also leveraged to generate comment messages for each database columns.

 Read-only properties: